icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 On the other hand, a tagged parameter tolerates mismatches.
-The sender can send a tagged parameter that the recipient doesn't know about (it will be ignored), and the recipient can expect a tagged parameter that the sender doesn't know (the recipient will get a null value).
+The sender can send a tagged parameter that the recipient doesn't know about (it will be ignored), and the recipient can expect a tagged parameter that the sender doesn't know (the recipient will get a "not set" value).

 {% callout type="information" %}
-You can add and remove tagged parameters over time while maintaining "on-the-wire" compatibility.
+You can add and remove tagged parameters over time while maintaining on-the-wire compatibility.
 The only constraint is you can never change the type associated with a tag number.
 If the type associated with tag 7 is a string, it must always remain a string; if you were to reuse tag 7 with another type, you would break on-the-wire compatibility with applications that expect tag 7 values to be encoded as strings.